-NJ CELs does not have additional restrictions for successful applicants with regards to applying for financing from other NJEDA programs, or funding opportunities outside the NJEDA.
+NJ CELs does not have additional restrictions for successful applicants with regards to applying for financing from other NJEDA programs, or funding opportunities outside the NJEDA so long as any federal funding requested does not result in a duplication of benefits for the same use or purpose.
 Applicants are encouraged to consult the requirements of other programs to determine whether they can be used alongside NJ CELs.